adzerk-oss/docker-s3-cache/README.md

 * Alters 302 (Moved Temporarily) responses from S3 to 301's (Moved Permanently).
 * Optional [datadog](http://datadoghq.com) reporting (see below).

+## Try It

 ```
 docker run \
   --env VARNISH_BACKEND_HOST=example.com \
   --env VARNISH_BACKEND_ELB=example.com.s3-website-us-east-1.amazonaws.com \
   adzerk/s3-cache
 ```

+## Overview

+This container provides three main components:

+* The Varnish caching HTTP proxy configured to listen on port 80 and pass HTTP requests to localhost port 8080.
+Any `302` status response is changed to a `301` status before being sent to the client.

+* An Nginx reverse proxy configured to listen on localhost port 8080 and pass HTTP requests to an S3 website hosting bucket ELB.
+Nginx is needed to resolve the ELB's IP address at runtime (Varnish can't do this).

+* The DataDog agent daemon for container metrics.

 ## Runtime Configuration